Encharted Cook

 A mini trifle with a text overlay of the layers and their order.

-Although I have often made trifles, I still use a cheat sheet for the order of the layers.
-This helps me keep the layers in order and complete a very speedy assembly!
+Although I have often made trifles, I still use a cheat sheet to keep track of the layers' order.
+This helps me complete the assembly very quickly!

 • Cake that is Soaked in Fortified Wine or Liqueur